 Here is some advice to increase lean muscle mass.
 Start by practising strength training.
 Repeat these exercises about four times a week.
 I workout at home when not at the gym.
 Focus on pushups, squats, and pullups.
 These are the core of increasing strength.
 Thirdly do a HIIT workout once or twice a week.
 Combine strength training with cardio.
 High-intensity interval training does have significant effects on the body.

 Don’t be afraid of heavyweights.
 Lift as much your body permits.
 However, the doubt goes overboard.
 Make sure to have a firm grip on core exercises.
 It will help in lifting weights better.
 Have a personal trainer guide to weight lifting.
 It is essential to lift safely.
 Make sure to avoid straining or injuring yourself.
 Certain recreational activities can be useful for strength training—for instance, climbing, yoga, or biking.

 One essential factor is diet.
 Lean muscle development requires a high protein diet.
 In the case of bulking up, focus on increasing calories.
 Eat more chicken and fish than carbs.
 However, do not overcompensate.
 Eat carbs but in moderation.
 Too much of anything is risky.

-Let’s sum up.
+Let’s sum up on how much more does muscle weigh than fat.
 Fat is similar in weight to muscle.
 Muscle, however, is denser.
 The higher the activity, the lower is the fat proportion.
 This article discusses the myth and truth of muscle and fats.
 It also gives details of why one has difficulty losing weight.
 It covers the tips to lose weight properly.
 Lastly, tips to increase muscle mass is provided.
 I hope you find this article useful enough.